FarronF/limerick-council-meetings/meetings/2015/12/02-Community, Leisure and Emergency Services Strategic Policy Committee Meeting/Minutes - Community, Leisure and Emergency Services Strategic Policy Committee - 16th September 2015.md

 The notice of motion was proposed by Cllr.
 Sheehy and seconded by Cllr.
 Collins.

+The members discussed the merits of the Motion.
+---
-The members discussed the merits of the Motion.--- Josephine Cotter Coughlan informed the meeting that the HSE appointed Suicide Prevention
+Josephine Cotter Coughlan informed the meeting that the HSE appointed Suicide Prevention

 Officer for the Mid-West Area is Mr Martin Ryan.
 His office is in the process of beginning